 Proven Way to Sync Spotify to iPod | Nano, Touch, Shuffle and Classic

-Even today Apple iPods remain the most preferred stand alone music devices and they come in various models such as iPod Touch, iPod Nano, iPod Classic and iPod Shuffle.
-Depending on the models music can be streamed or accessed offline.
-Spotify is only second to Apple music as a streaming service on iPods.
+Even today Apple iPods remain the most preferred stand-alone music devices and they come in various models such as iPod Touch, iPod Nano, iPod Classic and iPod Shuffle.
+Depending on the model music can be streamed or accessed offline.
+Spotify is only second to Apple Music as a streaming service on iPods.
 Users have reported that syncing their Spotify music tracks to various iPod models like iPod Nano and iPod Touch is a growing concern.

-Factually Spotify Free users can only stream music with internet connection and they cannot listen to tracks offline.
-Whereas Premium users can download Spotify songs and listen to it offline, either on iOS or Android devices using Spotify App.
+Factually Spotify Free users can only stream music with an internet connection and they cannot listen to tracks offline.
+At the same time, Premium users can download Spotify songs and listen to it offline, either on iOS or Android devices using the Spotify App.

 How to Sync Spotify with your iPod?

-Note: The below mentioned steps are compatible with various models of iPod such as iPod Nano, iPod Classic and iPod Touch and are applicable only for premium users.
+Note: The below-mentioned steps are compatible with various models of iPods such as iPod Nano, iPod Classic, and iPod Touch, and are applicable only for premium users.

 You can follow the steps mentioned below to sync Spotify songs to your iPod:

-Step 1: Download Spotify application on your system and Launch it.
+Step 1: Download the Spotify application on your system and Launch it.

 Spotify application along with App Store and Google Play Store is also compatible with latest version of Windows and MacOS

-Note: Close iTunes on your computer before opening Spotify application as both applications conflict.
+Note: Close iTunes on your computer before opening the Spotify application as both applications conflict.

 Step 2: Connect your iPod to your PC with the help of a lighting cable.